markcastle/eventstreaming/TASK.md

 - [ ] 🔹 Provide serialization adapters for additional formats (e.g., Protobuf, MessagePack).
 - [ ] 🔹 Explore event versioning and migration strategies.
 - [ ] 🔹 Add more usage scenarios and best practices to documentation.

 ---

-### ✅ Completed (2025-04-27)
-- [x] Provide adapters for integrating with existing primitives and core events.
-- [x] Add unit tests and integration tests for advanced/primitive scenarios (100% coverage).
-- [x] Add XML docs for all APIs and builder patterns.
-- [x] Add usage examples and update `/examples/`.
-- [x] Update README and API docs to reference fluent builder usage.
-- [x] Consider DI integration for builder registration/configuration.

----

-**Next Steps:**
-- Review planned advanced features and prioritize for the next EPIC.
-- Add new discovered tasks here as development continues.

----